kuhelii/linked-in-connect-app/FEATURES.md

 ---

-If you’re here to meet the right people faster, NetworkHub already does the heavy lifting.
+If you’re here to meet the right people faster, ConnectiN already does the heavy lifting.
 Fire it up and go make something happen.

    cd client && npm run dev
    \`\`\`